yegle/fava-docker/README.md

 A Dockerfile for beancount-fava

-## Environment Variable

-- `BEANCOUNT_FILE`: path to your beancount file.
-Default to empty string.

 ## Usage Example

-You can get started creating a container from this image you can either use docker-compose or the docker cli.
+You can get started creating a container from this image, you can either use docker-compose or the docker cli.

-Assuming you have example.bean in the current directory:
+Assuming you have `example.bean` in the current directory:

 ### Docker Cli